dan-leo/masters/thesis/v8/3_design.md

 These tests better orient the reader to the behavior of UE devices and LTE network.

-### Network Info
+### Network Info and Behavior

-This section looks at certain aspects of LTE networks.
+This section looks at certain informative aspects and behavior of LTE networks.

 #### System Information Blocks (SIB)